Field Types and Properties

 Use Label as a Spacer

-If no image is defined for the image label, it will display as an invisible that can serve to space objects apart from one another.
-When using an image label as a spacer, be sure to include the property “Upon Render, Omit Outline”.
+If no image is defined for the image label, it will display as an invisible object that can serve to separate objects apart from one another.
+When using an image label as a spacer, include the property “Upon Render, Omit Outline.”

 Separator